Occlusion & Function

 This continuing dental education program is designed for dentists who want more knowledge and skill with diagnosing, treating and preventing occlusal problems.

-This course is a core module in the “Postgraduate Certificate Program in Contemporary Restorative and Esthetic Dentistry.”
-Occlusion & Function is a prerequisite for the elective module “Advanced Occlusion & TMD” and also for the “Postgraduate Program in Contemporary & Esthetic Dentistry: Level II—The Patient Series.”
+This course is a core module in the “Postgraduate Certificate Program in Contemporary Restorative and Esthetic Dentistry,” and a prerequisite for the “Postgraduate Program in Contemporary, Esthetic & Implant Dentistry: Level II—The Patient Series.”

 Illustrated lectures, demonstrations, round table case discussions, laboratory exercises, patient participation.
 You will be working with each other as patients.